Adding booking types and resources

-Booking Types and Resources form the backbone of the Bookings module.
-You can customise your Bookings module to suit the types of bookings that your church receives and also define the various resources that can be allocated to a booking.
-Resources are often tangible items like a room, or a piece of equipment or a vehicle; but they can also be intangible resources like a named key holder or a even a person (e.g. if you take bookings for weddings, you might create a resource for your church's celebrants, from which you can assign them to each of your wedding bookings).
+Your various booking Types and the Resources you manage form the backbone of your Bookings module.
+You can fully customise the Bookings module to cater for different Types of bookings that your church or organisation receives and set up each of your Resources that will be assigned to those bookings.
+Resources are typically tangible items like a room, a piece of equipment, or a vehicle; but you can also add intangible resources like a named key holder, or a key person, such as a minister.
+In this way, you can assign a minister or key holder to a booking.

 In this article